cdapio/cdap-ingest/stream-client/stream-client-python/README.md

   - If the Stream already exists, no error is returned, and the existing Stream remains in place.

- Update TTL for the Stream *stream-id*; TTL is a long value:
+ Update TTL for the Stream "streamName"; TTL is a long value:

  ```
    streamClient.setTTL("streamName", newTTL);
  ```

- Get the current TTL value for the Stream *stream-id*:
+ Get the current TTL value for the Stream "streamName":

  ```
    ttl = streamClient.getTTL("streamName");